Click here to go back to the homepage to learn English...

 Maybe Lucile is wrong.

-The place of adverbs: very – much – well – a lot – at all-
+The position of adverbs: very – much – well – a lot – at all-

 We have just learnt that in English the verb is generally never split up from its direct object complement, that the adverb must be placed before or after the verb.
 But some adverbs in the following chapter have precise rules :